2006 New Orleans Saints season

 The 2006 season was the New Orleans Saints' 40th in the National Football League (NFL).

 The season began with the team returning to New Orleans after a year in exile from the city, and trying to improve on their 3–13 record in 2005.
 All of the team's 2006 regular season home games were played in the Louisiana Superdome, which had been unplayable for the entire 2005 season after being damaged during Hurricane Katrina.
 Led by a new coach, Sean Payton, and a new quarterback, Drew Brees, the Saints enjoyed their most successful season up to that time, reaching the playoffs for the first time since 2000 and the NFC Championship Game for the first time in franchise history.

 After a poor season for Aaron Brooks, he was released and eventually signed with the Oakland Raiders.
-This called for Drew Brees to take his place permanently, after his stint with the San Diego Chargers, which led to an injury last season.
+This called for Brees to take his place, and he would play for the Saints until his retirement after the 2020 season.